pingcap/tidb/docs/design/2018-10-24-view-support.md

 }
 ```
 * [Algorithm](https://dev.mysql.com/doc/refman/5.7/en/view-algorithms.html)
     The view SQL AlGORITHM characteristic.
-The value is one of UNDEFINED、MERGE OR TEMPTABLE, if no ALGORITHM clause is present, UNDEFINED is the default algorithm.
+The value is one of UNDEFINED, MERGE OR TEMPTABLE.
+If no ALGORITHM clause is present, UNDEFINED is the default algorithm.
-    We will implement Algorithm=MERGE only now.
+    Currently, we will only implement Algorithm=MERGE.
 * [Definer](https://dev.mysql.com/doc/refman/5.7/en/create-view.html)
     The account of the user who created the view, in 'user_name'@'host_name' format.
 * [Security](https://dev.mysql.com/doc/refman/5.7/en/create-view.html)
     The view SQL SECURITY characteristic.
 The value is one of DEFINER or INVOKER.
 * [CheckOption](https://dev.mysql.com/doc/refman/5.7/en/view-check-option.html)
-    The WITH CHECK OPTION clause can be given for an updatable view to prevent inserts to rows for which the WHERE clause in the select_statement is not true.
+    The WITH CHECK OPTION clause can be given to an updatable view to prevent inserts to rows for which the WHERE clause in the select_statement is not true.
 It also prevents updates to rows for which the WHERE clause is true but the update would cause it to be not true (in other words, it prevents visible rows from being updated to nonvisible rows).
     In a WITH CHECK OPTION clause for an updatable view, the LOCAL and CASCADED keywords determine the scope of check testing when the view is defined in terms of another view.
 When neither keyword is given, the default is CASCADED.
 * SelectStmt
-    This string is the origin select sql statement.
+    This string is the origin `SELECT` SQL statement.
 * Cols
     This model.CIStr array stores view's column alias names.
 * TableInfo.Columns